West Bengal Tourism

 Tea Garden in Darjeeling

-The Tea garden in Darjeeling has gained much fame over the years for their serenity and beauty.
+The Tea garden in Darjeeling has gained much fame over the years for its serenity and beauty.
 And so of all the things to do, visits to the tea gardens are considered to be a must-do!
-It not only lets you experience the breathtaking beauty of the gardens but also offers the much-needed refreshing experience that you may n...
+It not only lets you experience the breathtaking beauty of the gardens but also offers the much-needed refreshing experience that you may nee...

 - Tea plantations